 That’s a lot of auto-pilot decision-making.

 This part of the lesson search requires you to separate your feelings from the facts.
 You need to be able to recognize the evidence for what it is: fact.
 This way you can see if your beliefs are lining up with your behaviors.

 For example, I used to smoke.
 (I know, terrible habit.
 But I’m human.)
-When I finally decided to quit for good, I told everyone that I had quit.
-I tapered off, and got to the point where I was going without a cigarette for entire days.
+When I finally decided to quit for good, I told everyone that I was quitting.
+I tapered off and got to the point where I was going without a cigarette for entire days.
 It was a great victory.
 But all the while, I kept a box of “emergency” cigarettes in the glove compartment of my car.